bennn/gfd-oopsla-2023/oopsla-2023/oopsla-23-response.md

   a statistical profiler, well in reach for other languages.
 Andersen et al. have an R implementation.)
-They also show that there is room for improvement on the profiling front --- an avenue for further research whose success our experiments can help quantify.
+They also show that there is room for improvement on the profiling front --- an avenue for further research whose success our experimental method can help quantify.

 - For designers implementing a language with shallow types, there is a need for research on improving profiling tools.